[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 Ride the Funicular

-There are so many steps from lower town to upper town, and if your feet have been walked off, or its really slippery, treat yourself to the Funicular.
+There are so many steps from lower town to upper town, and if your feet have been walked off or it is really slippery, treat yourself to the Funicular.
 It is an elevator that goes on a slant up and down the hill from the Chateau Frontenac to Rue de Petit Champlain.

 What to do in Upper Quebec City